 4. Difference in environments

 As you might imagine, these two different property types come in very different environments.
-Condos are made private, with security personnel who control who comes into or goes out of the property.
+Condos are made private, with security personnel controlling who enters or goes out of the property.

-Most serviced apartments, on the other hand, being commercial properties, are attached to shopping malls or retail shops.
+On the other hand, most serviced apartments are commercial properties and are attached to shopping malls or retail shops.
 This means residents have no control over the businesses that set up shop there and no control over the flow of non-residents moving around the area.
 On the other hand, you get a multitude of commercial amenities.
-If you live in a serviced apartment, you can take the lift downstairs, do all your shopping, eat at your choice of restaurant or see a movie.
-That is a major plus point.
+If you live in a serviced apartment, you can take the lift downstairs, shop, eat at your restaurant, or watch a movie.
+That is a central plus point.
 Of course, some serviced apartment complexes are not attached to malls, but those are in the minority.

 5. Difference in population densities

 Condos and other residential developments are built based on units or population per land size.
-Serviced apartments, on the other hand, alongside other commercial developments, are built based on plot ratio, or the total built-up area per land size.
+On the other hand, serviced apartments and other commercial developments are built based on plot ratio, or the total built-up area per land size.
 What does this mean?
 Well, it affects how many neighbours you will have.

-For serviced apartments, the plot ratio system means that developers can increase the maximum number of allowable units.
-This will be a lot more compared to condos situated on the same land size.
+The plot ratio system means that developers can increase the maximum number of allowable units for serviced apartments.
+This will be much more than for condos situated on the same land size.

-Let’s take an example: let’s say a developer gets permission to build a condo based on a population of 1000 people per acre.
-Now let’s assume 5 people live in a 1,000 square foot unit.
-This means that a developer can build a maximum of 200 units per acre of land.
+For example, a developer gets permission to build a condo based on a population of 1000 people per acre.
+Now, let’s assume 5 people live in a 1,000-square-foot unit.
+A developer can create a maximum of 200 units per acre of land.

-That’s a lot of people, so keep that in mind when you’re making your decision to buy or not.
+That’s a lot of people, so keep that in mind when you decide whether to buy.

 So now we come to the big question.